 As you may already know, LDL cholesterol is often called bad cholesterol because it can build up in the walls of your arteries and form plaque, which can narrow and reduce the flow of blood through your arteries (arteries are the blood vessels that carry blood away from your heart).
 This plaque buildup can lead to a condition called atherosclerosis (ath-uh-roh-skluh-ro-sis)—also known as “the hardening of the arteries.”

-High LDL cholesterol can build up and form plaque
+High LDL bad cholesterol can build up and form plaque

-Your doctor may diagnose you with atherosclerotic heart or blood vessel problems if you have any of the conditions or procedures discussed below
+Your doctor may diagnose you with atherosclerotic heart or blood vessel problems, also known as cardiovascular disease, if you have any of the conditions or procedures discussed below:

 Angina: Symptoms may include chest pressure or tightness